4rkal/blog/content/posts/listmonk.md

 ![Listmonk WebUI](../assets/listmonk.png)

+## Why choose listmonk over mailchimp, buttodown etc
+For me, running a newsletter means owning my email list.

+When people create newsletters they want to break free from the big platforms like Twitter or YouTube.
+When you use a proprietary service like Mailchimp, you’re still tied down to their rules and limitations.
+With Listmonk, you get more control and independence, which for me is a huge win.

+The other reason is that listmonk is completely free (if you don't count electricity bills/vps hosting bills).
+Even if you include the cost of your email host + hosting fees it is still tiny compared to mailchimp or buttondown.

 ## Listmonk feature overview
 1. Analytics - Tracking email opens, link clicks and bounces
 2. Templates - Advanced html templates with template variables